thedirtyd/yet-another-media-player/README.md

 # Yet Another Media Player

-Home Assistant media card for controlling multiple entities with customizable actions.
+YAMP is a Home Assistant media card for controlling multiple entities with customizable actions.

 ---